ocp4-disconnected/config/helm/openshift-gitops-day2/README.md

 helm template test . --debug | less
 ```

 The default [values.yaml](values.yaml) is designed to be give you the basic layout, as well as provide a template for your own custom values file.
 Simply make a copy of this default, and start filling in your real-world data.
-You can even run the above template command, adding `--values=/path/to/yourValues.yaml` before the `|` to tell Helm to use your new file, in order to check your work.
+You can even run the above template command, adding `-f /path/to/yourValues.yaml` before the `|` to tell Helm to use your new file, in order to check your work.

 ## Components overview